 - 8.6.3 These Grade Points will be used to calculate the Grade Point Average for honours degree students.

 - 8.6.4 The Module Assessment Board will make one of the following decisions for each student:

-- a) Passed:
+- a) Passed;

 - b) Deferral;

 - c) Referral;

-- d) Deferral and Referral;
+- d) Combined Referral Deferral;

 - e) Repeat;

-- f) Deferred Repeat;

-- g) Decision Pending.
+- f) Decision Pending.